Skip to content

 1. Pause the list on the note you are working on.

-2. Send the results to Smart Context.
+2. Send results to Smart Context.

 3. Remove anything noisy and reorder what matters.